realworldocaml/book/en/02-guided-tour.md

 describes a function of two arguments where the first argument is itself a function.

-The types are quickly getting more complicated, and at this point you might ask yourself how OCaml determines these types in the first place.
-Roughly speaking, OCaml infers the type of an expression from what it already knows about the types of the elements of that expression.
-This process is called _type-inference_.
-As an example, in `abs_change`, the fact that `abs_diff` takes two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.
+The types are quickly getting more complicated, and at this point you might ask yourself how OCaml determines these types, given that we didn't write out any explicit type information.
+It turns out that OCaml can infer the type of an expression from what it already knows about the types of the elements of that expression through a process called _type-inference_.
+So, in `abs_change`, the fact that `abs_diff` is already known to take two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.

-Sometimes, the type-inference system doesn't have enough information to fully determine the concrete type of a given value.
-Consider this example.
+Sometimes, there isn't enough information to fully determine the concrete type of a given value.
+Consider this function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let first_if_true test x y =